mzur/gnome-shell-wsmatrix/README.md

 - Workspace labels in the workspace switcher popup (optional).
 - Workspace overview on <kbd>Super</kbd>+<kbd>W</kbd>.
 - Workspace switcher popup on all monitors (optional).
+- Workspace grid in the activity overview (optional).

 ## Installation